Contrast-Security-OSS/docs/content/installation/netcore/configuration/YAML-properties-netcore.md

 tags: "installation net core agent YAML configuration rules properties" -->

-Contrast support YAML-based configuration for the .NET Core agent.
+Contrast supports YAML-based configuration for the .NET Core agent.
 This allows you to store configuration on disk that you can override with environment variables or command line arguments.
 Go to the [.NET Core YAML Template](installation-netcoreconfig.html#netcore-template) for fully formatted properties that you can copy and use in your own configuration files.

 > **Note:** While all Contrast agents share the same property formatting in YAML configuration files, each agent must use its specified file.